is it safe to travel and stay in cambodia. my daughter is thinking about going there for an internship

-Of course, a good travel insurance policy is essential for a trip to Cambodia, because treatment for anything but the simplest ailments means a trip to bangkok or Singapore - expensive if you're paying for it yourself. over 7 years ago
+Of course, a good travel insurance policy is essential for a trip to Cambodia, because treatment for anything but the simplest ailments means a trip to bangkok or Singapore - expensive if you're paying for it yourself. almost 8 years ago

 As a mother I can certainly understand your apprehension, especially if she is planning on being away for an extended period.